Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

 2003: Attendance in palaeontological excavations in Krasiejów (near Opole) organized by the Faculty of Geology, University of Warsaw.

-2002: CEEPUS Mobility grant (Central European Exchange Program for University Studies) including geological fieldwork and training in eastern Alps.
+2002: CEEPUS Mobility grant (Central European Exchange Program for University Studies) including geological fieldwork and training in the eastern Alps.

 SCIENTIFIC MANUSCRIPT REVISION FOR FOLLOWING JOURNALS: